South Sea Fishing Village Restaurant Review, Guangzhou, China

 Why did we dine here? – South Sea Fishing Village was a favorite restaurant of a friend who insisted we needed to visit.
 This restaurant is known for authentic Cantonese food created in Canton itself, now known as Guangzhou.

-The restaurant features clean modern decor with many private rooms including fancy art, multiple televisions, and comfortable waiting areas.
+The restaurant features clean modern decor with many private rooms which had fancy art, multiple televisions, bathrooms, and even comfortable waiting areas.
 The restaurant features a massive array of live seafood in tanks outside.

 Insider Tip – Make reservations ahead of time.